Appdynamics/kafka-monitoring-extension/README.md

        | convert           | null            | Any key value map               | Set of key value pairs that indicates the value to which the metrics need to be transformed. eg: UP:0, DOWN:1  |
        | delta             | false           | true, false                     | If enabled, gives the delta values of metrics instead of actual values.                                        |
    For example,
-   objectName: "kafka.server:type=BrokerTopicMetrics,* will fetch metrics of all objects nested under `BrokerTopicMetrics`
+   objectName: ` "kafka.server:type=BrokerTopicMetrics, * ` will fetch metrics of all objects nested under
+   `BrokerTopicMetrics`.

              - objectName: "kafka.server:type=BrokerTopicMetrics,*"
                   metrics:
                       - Count: